Desakotas/PetConnect/README.md

 # Pet Connect Web Application

 ## Overview
 Pet Connect is a Single Page Application (SPA) designed to simplify the process of pet adoption and enhance engagement for pet lovers.
-This project was developed from October 2023 to December 2023, focusing on providing a dynamic and interactive platform for users to connect with potential pet companions.
+This project focuses on providing a dynamic and interactive platform for users to connect with potential pet companions.

 ## Features
 - **Dynamic Content Updates**: Utilizes React for efficient state management to ensure that content updates are quick and seamless.